 Comparability of treatment provision:

-For the purpose of the comparison between the arrangements concluded by the Government of the Republic of Haiti with the creditors not participating in these Agreed Minutes and those concluded with the Participating Creditor Countries, all relevant elements shall be taken into account, including the exposure of the creditors not participating in these Agreed Minutes, the level of cash payments received by those creditors from the Government of the Republic of Haiti as compared to their share in the Republic of Haiti's external debt, the nature and characteristics of all treatment applied, including debt buy backs, and all characteristics of the reorganized claims and in particular their repayment terms whatever forms they take and, in general, the financial relations between the Government of the Republic of Haiti and the creditors not participating in these Agreed Minutes.
+For the purpose of the comparison between the arrangements concluded by the Government of the Republic of Iraq with its creditors not listed in the present Agreed Minutes on the one hand, and with the Participating Creditor Countries on the other hand, all relevant elements will be taken into account, including the real exposure of the creditors not listed in the present Agreed Minutes, the level of cash payments received by those creditors from the Government of the Republic of Iraq as compared to their share in the Republic of Iraq's external debt, the nature and characteristics of all treatment applied, including debt buy backs, and all characteristics of the reorganized claims and in particular their repayment terms whatever forms they take and in general the financial relations between the Government of the Republic of Iraq and the creditors not listed in the present Agreed Minutes.

 Cut-off date: